 Neptazane Side Effects

-Generic name: methazolamide
+Generic Name: methazolamide

 For the Consumer

-Applies to methazolamide: oral tablet
+Applies to methazolamide: oral tablets

 For Healthcare Professionals